List of Genesis band members

-Genesis are an English progressive rock band from Godalming, Surrey.
-Formed in January 1967, the group originally consisted of lead vocalist and flautist Peter Gabriel, guitarist Anthony Phillips, bassist and guitarist Mike Rutherford, keyboardist Tony Banks and drummer Chris Stewart.
-The band's most recent lineup featured constant members Rutherford and Banks, alongside drummer and vocalist Phil Collins (who first joined in 1970), augmented for live shows by touring musicians, bassist and guitarist Daryl Stuermer, drummer Nic Collins and backing vocalists Daniel Pearce and Patrick Smyth.
+Genesis were an English rock band formed in Godalming, Surrey, in January 1967.
+The group originally consisted of lead vocalist and flautist Peter Gabriel, guitarist Anthony Phillips, bassist and guitarist Mike Rutherford, keyboardist Tony Banks, and drummer Chris Stewart.
+In the 1970s, with guitarist Steve Hackett replacing Phillips in the lineup and Phil Collins becoming the drummer, they were among the pioneers of progressive rock.
+Gabriel and Hackett left in that decade, but the band went on to greater commercial success in the 1980s with a more pop rock and soft rock style.
+The band's most recent lineup featured constant members Rutherford and Banks, alongside drummer and vocalist Collins, augmented for live shows by touring musicians, bassist and guitarist Daryl Stuermer, drummer Nic Collins, and backing vocalists Daniel Pearce and Patrick Smyth.

 History

 1967–1971

 Following the breakup of earlier groups Garden Wall and Anon, Genesis were formed in January 1967 by Peter Gabriel, Tony Banks, Chris Stewart (all from Garden Wall), Anthony Phillips and Mike Rutherford (both from Anon).
-The group recorded their first single "The Silent Sun" in December, which was released the following February.
+The group recorded their first single, "The Silent Sun", in December, which was released the following February.
 "A Winter's Tale" followed three months later.
 Shortly after the release of the second single, Stewart had to leave when his parents refused to let him leave school to focus on the band.
 He was soon replaced by fellow student John Silver.

-Over a ten-day period during the school summer holidays in August 1968, Genesis recorded their debut album From Genesis to Revelation, which was released in March 1969.
+Over a ten-day period during the school summer holidays in August 1968, Genesis recorded their debut album, From Genesis to Revelation, which was released in March 1969.
 By August, John Mayhew had replaced Silver, who had moved to the United States to study at Cornell University.
-Between June and July 1970, the group recorded their second album Trespass, although before its release Phillips announced that he would be departing due to stage fright and other health issues.
+Between June and July 1970, the group recorded their second album, Trespass, although before its release Phillips announced that he would be departing due to stage fright and other health issues.
 The remaining members decided to continue, although without Mayhew who was fired.

 After advertising for the vacant positions in Melody Maker magazine, Genesis hired Phil Collins as Mayhew's replacement in August 1970.
 Before bringing in a replacement for Phillips, the group performed for a couple of months as a four-piece without a guitarist.
 The position was eventually filled temporarily by Mick Barnard starting in November.
 By January 1971, Barnard had been replaced by former Quiet World guitarist Steve Hackett.